Osprey Raptor 10 Review:

 On my short daily commutes I dont bring the bladder and instead carry my 10 in ipad pro.
 Although I dont own a 13 in thin laptop to test, my guess is that it would fit snuggly as I can fit a 10 in ipad pro and 12 in laptop with some room to spare.

 The osprey raptor 10 is not shy of pockets.
 Besides the water bladder pocket that can fit a thin and light laptop, the Osprey has a large main compartment with a few segregation pouches, a small quick access soft touch pocket for glasses or electronics, a hidden compartment inside the soft touch pocket for keys and wallet, hip belt pockets on either hip belt, a ventilated mesh pocket on the outside that can help dry off small wet clothing like gloves or socks, and lastly a tool pouch pocket located on the bottom of the bag.

-When communting I carry my ipad pro, canon m6, additional lens, airpods, air pump, mini tripod, and a light jacket.
+When commuting I carry my iPad pro, Canon m6, additional lens, AirPods, air pump, mini tripod, and a light jacket.
 Even with these items I have plenty of room to spare.